StereoKit/StereoKit/docs/Pages/Reference/World/FromSpatialNode.md

 |Int64 qpcTime|A windows performance counter timestamp at             which the node should be located, obtained from another API or             with System.Diagnostics.Stopwatch.GetTimestamp().|
 |RETURNS: [Pose]({{site.url}}/Pages/Reference/Pose.html)|A Pose representing the current orientation of the spatial node.|

-Converts a Windows Mirage spatial node GUID into a Pose based on its current position and rotation!
-Check SK.System.spatialBridgePresent to see if this is available to use.
-Currently only on HoloLens, good for use with the Windows QR code package.